 “As an example, wine may exhibit a visible effect called “tears.”
 The effect is a consequence of the fact that alcohol has a lower surface tension than water.
 If alcohol is mixed with water inhomogeneously,” (As in bad milk?) “a region with a lower concentration of alcohol (greater surface tension) will pull on the surrounding fluid more strongly than a region with a higher alcohol concentration (lower surface tension).
 The result is that the liquid tends to flow away from regions with higher alcohol concentration — along the tension gradient.
 This can also be easily demonstrated by spreading a thin film of water on a smooth surface and then allowing a drop of alcohol to fall on the center of the film.
 The liquid will rush out of the region where the drop of alcohol fell.”

-After reading this many times and once again out loud it starts to makes sense.
-But yet another crisis of conscience immediately occurs.
+After reading this many times--and once again out loud--it starts to makes sense.
+But then another crisis of conscience immediately occurs.
 How are we as wine educators possibly going to explain what we call legs and tears to students as related to that “Marangoni guy”?
-I don’t know about you but the only thing I can see here is mass confusion and yet more wailing, gnashing of teeth and broken dreams.
+I don’t know about you, but the only thing I can see here is mass confusion and yet more wailing, gnashing of teeth, and broken dreams.

-So after much thought and careful deliberation I’ve come up with the perfect term to describe the properties of how wine moves in the glass.
+After much thought and careful deliberation, I’ve come up with the perfect term to describe the properties of how wine moves in the glass.
 It’s easy to understand for beginner and professional alike.
 It’s called viscosity.